A world where African women and girls are valued and respected as leaders and equal in every way.

 And so, Kakenya's Dream was born.

-Our programs operate in southwestern Kenya, one of the most marginalized regions in the country, where nearly 80% of girls undergo female genital mutilation (FGM) at puberty, 50% are married before the age of 19, and only 17% complete a primary education.
+Our programs operate in southwestern Kenya, one of the most marginalized regions in the country, where 66% of girls undergo female genital mutilation (FGM) at puberty, 50% are married before the age of 19, and 76% do not finish high school.

 Kakenya’s Dream has grown up right alongside our students.
 We began as a single primary school, educating 30 vulnerable girls beneath the shade of a tree.
 As their needs grew and evolved, so too did our programs.